cdmuir/website/content/publication/lowry_case_2019/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "The case for the continued use of the genus name Mimulus for all monkeyflowers"
+title: "The case for the continued use of the genus name *{Mimulus*} for all monkeyflowers"
 authors:
   - David B. Lowry
   - James M. Sobel